z-dickson/Climate_change_wedge_issue_CPS/readme.md

----
-title: "Replication for *Going against the Grain: Climate Change as a Wedge Issue for the Radical Right*"
+# Replication for *Going against the Grain: Climate Change as a Wedge Issue for the Radical Right*"
-format: pdf
----

 ## Instructions